Soil microbiology

 Soil microbiology is the study of microorganisms in soil, their functions, and how they affect soil properties.
-It is believed that between two and four billion years ago, the first ancient bacteria and microorganisms came about on Earth's oceans.
-These bacteria could fix nitrogen, in time multiplied, and as a result released oxygen into the atmosphere.
-This led to more advanced microorganisms, which are important because they affect soil structure and fertility.
-Soil microorganisms can be classified as bacteria, actinomycetes, fungi, algae and protozoa.
+It is believed that between two and four billion years ago, the first ancient cyanobacteria (also called blue-green algae) came about on Earth's oceans.
+These bacteria could fix carbon by photosynthesis, fix nitrogen, in time multiplied, and as a result released oxygen into the atmosphere and nitrogen into the soil.
+This led to more advanced microorganisms, which were important because they effected soil structure and fertility.
+Soil microorganisms can be classified as bacteria (including cyanobacteria and actinomycetes), archaea, fungi, algae, slime molds and protozoa.
 Each of these groups has characteristics that define them and their functions in soil.

-Up to 10 billion bacterial cells inhabit each gram of soil in and around plant roots, a region known as the rhizosphere.
+Up to 10 billion culturable bacterial cells inhabit each gram of soil in and around plant roots, a region known as the rhizosphere, which is a hotspot of microbial diversity, and in particular the rhizoplane.
 In 2011, a team detected more than 33,000 bacterial and archaeal species on sugar beet roots.

-The composition of the rhizobiome can change rapidly in response to changes in the surrounding environment.
+The composition of the rhizobiome can change rapidly in response to changes in the biotic and abiotic environment.
+The diversity of microorganisms in soils is dependant on pH, soil texture, organic matter content, plant community composition, and contaminants such as heavy metals.

 Bacteria

-Bacteria and Archaea, the smallest organisms in soil apart from viruses, are prokaryotic.
-They are the most abundant microorganisms in the soil, and serve many important purposes, including nitrogen fixation.
+Bacteria and archaea (initially classified as bacteria), the smallest organisms in soil apart from viruses, are prokaryotic.
+They are the most abundant microorganisms in the soil, and serve many important purposes, including nitrogen fixation and organic matter decomposition for bacteria.
+Soil archaea are still poorly known but they could play a significant role in nitrification and methanogenesis.

 Some bacteria can colonize minerals in the soil and help influence weathering and the breaking down of these minerals.
-The overall composition of the soil can determine the amount of bacteria growing in the soil.
-The more minerals that are found in area can result in a higher abundance of bacteria.
-These bacteria will also form aggregates which increases the overall health of the soil.
+The overall composition of the soil can determine the amount and distribution of bacteria growing in it.
+The more clay minerals that are found in an area can result in a higher abundance of bacteria living as biofilms at their surface.
+Soil bacteria also contribute to the formation of soil aggregates, which increases the overall health of the soil.

+Apart from the rhizosphere, where bacterial activity is stimulated by rhizodeposition and root exudation, most bacteria of the bulk soil are in a quiescent state, in the form of bacterial colonies embedded in a polysaccharidic matrix covered with clay platelets, and resistant to drought.
+These bacterial microaggregates may remain in this state of quiescence for a long time, until being reached by exudates from growing root tips or the mucus of burrowing earthworms.
+Accordingly, sugar-rich lixiviates (e.g. after a pollen rain) may also stimulate respiration, reproduction and dissemination of resting soil bacteria, exerting a priming effect on soil microbial activity.

+In the mycorhizosphere mycorrhiza helper bacteria form symbiotic associations with mycorrhizal fungi, assisting mycorrhiza formation or enhancing their functions.